LaureneEpp/react-demos/004-yogaplace-react-rails/README.md

 Key features:

-1- Yoga Lessons Overview: View detailed information about yoga lessons;
+1 - **Yoga Lessons Overview**: View detailed information about yoga lessons;

-2 - Agenda: Check the schedule for upcoming yoga classes (date and location);
+2 - **Agenda**: Check the schedule for upcoming yoga classes (date and location);
+3 - **User management**: either as instructor or student, the dashboard will change accordingly.
+4 - **Booking management**: the user can book classes which will be displayed on its personal page.

-Work in progress: user management and booking management.
+Work in progress: booking validation system for instructor + implementing more Framer Motion features.

 https://github.com/LaureneEpp/react-demos/assets/70053268/a30b5f6a-e3a0-4406-adc6-76402bc26367